NOTE: Nitecore sent me this MH12S for free, in exchange for writing a review. So here is the review:

 Normally here I write about what I would consider before buying a torch, but as this was sent to me for free from Nitecore, the decision to have a MH12S was made for me.

 This is not yet available in New Zealand, as far as I know, so If I did want to get this torch, I'd have to order it from overseas.
 I'd guess that this would retail around the NZ$200 mark.
-(Edit April 2021: It is now available in New Zealand, see "Additional comments after four months of use" at the end of this post.)
+(Edit April 2021: It is now available in New Zealand, see "Additional comments after four months of use" at the end of this post.)- Brightness and runtimes:

 Tail cap switch a mode switch behind the head.
 I've said before that I love the selector ring interface in the SRT series from Nitecore, and have two SRT7GTs, so having to learn the button sequences will be a fun challenge.